Cookies on this website

 OCION will provide small, short-term awards that will enable the development of proof-of-concept projects, technologies, assays and platforms to a stage at which more long-term external funding can be sought.
 We would also welcome proposals that build our capabilities in data analytics and integration.

 Collaborative projects that cross discipline boundaries are encouraged.
 Fundamental science and clinical research proposals are welcome.
-Priority will be given to immunologists who do not yet have a demonstrated track record in cancer research.

 Eligibility and how to apply